 Think About the Impact

-When building a brand identity, don’t just consider what looks good and what’s trending, also consider how branding will be associated to the business strategy.
+When building a brand identity, don’t just consider what looks good and what’s trending, also consider how branding will be associated with the business strategy.
 What is the goal of the company?
 Was the branding able to visually represent it appropriately?
-A brand identity will be the company’s face and representation, so make sure it sends out the right message and identity.
+Brand identity will be the company’s face and representation, so make sure it sends out the right message and identity.